nekcht/apache-spark-evaluation/README.md

 # Spark Data Structure Performance Evaluator

-This is a simple Python-based system designed, for educational purposes, to evaluate the execution time differences between RDD (Resilient Distributed Datasets) and DataFrame data structures in Apache Spark.
-It also takes into account the file format being used, such as CSV or Parquet.
+This educational project, carried out for the Μ111 - Big Data Management course at NKUA during Spring 2023, focuses on comparing the execution times of RDD (Resilient Distributed Datasets) and DataFrame data structures in Apache Spark.
+By executing a designated query based on user input, either RDD or DataFrame is utilized, along with either CSV or Parquet data formats.

 ## Requirements